 All leads are NOT created equal

 So you’ve gotten hold of a prospect with the “right” title, and you’ve managed to set an appointment.

-Nope, says Michael.
-“That’s not qualifying.”
-He stresses that you have to do a precise job of qualifying your leads.
+Nope, that’s not qualifying.
+It’s essential to do a precise job of qualifying your leads.

 - Do they have a problem your solution can fix?

 - Is your contact actually able to make purchasing decisions?

 This really shouldn’t be about just hitting your numbers.
 As a Sales Development Representative (SDR), you’re going to be in a much better position if you set quality meetings for the Account Executive.